avabs/avabs.github.io/AZ-204/Compute_Services.md

         - Code can be hosted on SCM
         - Integrate within Azure and Third parties
         - Azure Function could be hosted in 3 pricing tiers
-        - Consumption
+        - Consumption (Cold Starts)
             - Default hosting plan
             - Automatic scalling
-        - Premium
+        - Premium (Pre warmed)
             - Provides more control over the compute resource that could be used
             - Max execution time
             - Provides virtual network connectivity
             - Support to run function on the custom linux image.
-        - Dedicated (App Service) plan
+        - Dedicated (App Service) plan (VM Sharing)
-            - Runs functions withing your app service plan
+            - Runs functions withing your app service plan, so no extra cost for runnign the azure functions
         - Types
             - HTTPTrigger - on http event
             - TimerTrigger - Scheduled trigger